czyber/bernhardhauke/src/content/articles/tinyloop-what-makes-clankers-clank.md

 ## Tools

 But what are tools?
 Dead simple, you tell the LLM that you provide extra functionality, that it can use if necessary.
-And you also provide information about how and when to use it, as well as what it can expect as a return value.
+And you also provide information about how and when to use it.

 Let's do a simple example.